rodneyshupe/Cookbook/Recipes/Sauces/BaconOnionJam.rst

 Directions
 ----------

 1. Cook bacon in a large skilled until about 3/4 done, when it starts getting super foamy you know you are there.
 Remove 3/4 of the grease (save for something else) add the onions and mix well, cook 3-4 minutes.
 2. Add garlic, stir through for about a minute then add tomato.
-Mix well then let simmer about 10 minutes, stirring occasionally until the color deepens.
+Mix well then let simmer about 10 minutes, stirring occasionally until the colour deepens.
 3. Add vinegar, cayenne, pepper and jam, stir well to combine and turn to low and leave it mostly alone 10-15 minutes,  stirring occasionally.
 4. Put in a bowl and use either right away or at room temp later.